-Santa Cruz de la Sierra, Bolivia: What to see in the tropical city
+Santa Cruz de la Sierra, Bolivia: Lush things to do in the tropical city

 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

 Santa Cruz de la Sierra is a bit of a misfit in the category of Bolivian cities.
 Not that it isn’t dirty in places or that it doesn’t have a huge street market to get lost in, but that many of its residents are a lot wealthier than the rest of the country, and as the ‘last Spanish stronghold’, native blood is no longer the overwhelming majority in the local population.

 Though you’ll still see plenty of typical Bolivian culture around, Santa Cruz de la Sierra has more of a European feel, complete with hipster health bars and Starbucks.

 Away from the sparkly centre and the gated communities of the middle-classes, the city is still a little rough around the edges, and there are certain areas that you should categorically not go into at night (your hostel should be able to point out any nearby barrios to avoid).